buda-base/py-tiblegenc/README.md

 - the second is the most common one and the only one handled by this code

 They can be differenciated by looking at the encoding of the tsheg: if it corresponds to the ANSI hyphen (0x2D, decimal 45) it's the second encoding, else it's the first one.

+We want to thank Leigh Brasington for this information.